Technigo/project-todos/README.md

 Use styled-components instead of vanilla CSS to do your styling Describe how you approached to problem, and what tools and techniques you used to solve it.
 How did you plan?
 What technologies did you use?
 If you had more time, what would be next?
+🛠
 sketch and structure
 started with store
 Added components
 reducers
 separateing logick from styling - styled components structured in

+checkboxes difficult to understand nested components

+🧠
+like to learn more about conditional styling and global styling

 ## View it live